UN calls on Myanmar’s Suu Kyi to visit crisis-hit Rakhine

-YANGON: The UN has urged Myanmar’s de facto leader Aung San Suu Kyi to visit the north of Rakhine state, where the army is accused of carrying out a brutal crackdown on the Muslim Rohingya minority.
+YANGON: The United Nations has urged Myanmar’s de facto leader Aung San Suu Kyi to visit northern Rakhine state, where the army is accused of carrying out a brutal crackdown on the Muslim Rohingya minority.

-The Nobel peace prizewinner has faced growing international criticism for not stopping the military’s campaign, which has pushed more than 20,000 Rohingya over the border to Bangladesh.
+The Nobel peace prize winner has faced growing international criticism for not stopping the military’s campaign, which has pushed more than 20,000 Rohingya over the border to Bangladesh, bringing tales of mass rape, murder and arson.

-Escapees have told Agence France-Presse shocking stories of mass rape, murder and arson at the hands of security forces, which took control of the area after deadly raids on police posts in October.
+The crackdown was launched in response to deadly raids on police posts in October.

-Malaysia has accused the army of “genocide”, a charge Myanmar officials have vehemently denied.
+Malaysia has accused the army of “genocide” — charges Myanmar officials have vehemently denied.

-Suu Kyi, a veteran democracy activist who came to power in March, has described the situation as “under control” and asked the international community to stop stoking the “fires of resentment.”
+Suu Kyi has described the situation as “under control” and asked the international community to stop stoking the “fires of resentment.”

 In a statement released in New York on Thursday, UN special adviser on Myanmar Vijay Nambiar appealed directly to the peace icon to intervene.

-“The adoption of a generally defensive rather than proactive approach to providing security to the local population (has) caused frustration locally and disappointment internationally,” he said.
+“The adoption of a generally defensive rather than proactive approach to providing security to the local population, have caused frustration locally and disappointment internationally,” he said.

 “I also appeal to Daw Suu to visit Maungdaw and Buthidaung and reassure the civilian population there that they will be protected,” he added, referring to the locked down area in Rakhine.